bernardosulzbach/bernardosulzbach.github.io/random/computational-photography.md

 ## Compression traces

-There are compression traces, which can indicate that an image has been compressed twice.
+There are compression traces, which can indicate that certain regions of an image have been compressed multiple times.

 ## Editing traces